Beauty Product Dumpster Diving Points To Waste Problems

 Advertisement

-It's understandable that stores need to dispose of their unsaleable product, especially if it poses a potential health concern.
-That's why some retailers have asked their employees to destroy makeup to keep it out of the hands of divers, including taking a knife to powders, cutting up lipsticks or tossing foundation over makeup.
-This practice has become known in the dumpster diving community as "souping".
+It's understandable that stores need to dispose of their unsalable product, especially if it poses a potential health concern.
+That's why some retailers have asked their employees to destroy makeup to keep it out of the hands of divers, including taking a knife to powders, cutting up lipsticks, or tossing foundation over makeup.
+This practice has become known in the dumpster diving community as "souping."

 But while souping might deter dumpster divers, it doesn't solve the greater issue of waste — and that's a conversation that starts at the top.
-Beyond brands making efforts to create refillable makeup, eco-friendly packaging and practise low-impact production, retailers and brands need to take better steps to recycle unused products.
-But because a large majority of beauty product packaging can't be processed in municipal recycling centres (pumps, pipettes and some tubes don't qualify, for example), that often means bringing in third-party recycling organisations.
+Beyond brands making efforts to create refillable makeup, eco-friendly packaging, and practice low-impact production, retailers and brands need to take better steps to recycle unused products.
+But because a large majority of beauty product packaging can't be processed in municipal recycling centers (pumps, pipettes, and some tubes don't qualify, for example), that often means bringing in third-party recycling organizations.

-TerraCycle, which specialises in hard-to-recycle materials, is one such organisation that works with major beauty brands like Garnier, Burt's Bees and Tom's of Maine.
-The Garnier programme, which is TerraCycle's longest standing beauty partnership, has diverted over 11.3 million pieces of waste from landfill.
-Says Gina Herrera, the US brand partnerships director at TerraCycle, it's high time retailers started thinking about the end of life of their products — and it's something consumers want, too; more than 66% of global consumers report they would pay more for a sustainable product.
+TerraCycle, which specializes in hard-to-recycle materials, is one such organization that works with major beauty brands like Garnier, Burt's Bees, and Tom's of Maine.
+The Garnier program, which is TerraCycle's longest standing beauty partnership, has diverted over 11.3 million pieces of waste from landfills.
+Says Gina Herrera, the US brand partnerships director at Terracycle, it's high time for retailers to start thinking about the end of life of their products — and it's something consumers want, too; more than 66% of global consumers report they would pay more for a sustainable product.

 Advertisement